 Isn’t this something you would want to hear your team say?

 IBM has a refined hiring process.
-Employees are the best fit, fully trained and engaged within their role.
-By getting recruitment processes and employee onboarding processes right, IBM is happy and IBM’s employees are happy.
+Employees are the best fit, fully trained, and engaged within their role.
+By getting recruitment and employee onboarding processes right, IBM is happy and IBM’s employees are happy.

-Given that 46% of newly-hired employees fail within the first 18 months, there is no doubt that a polished hiring process is what you need, to hire, train and keep your best team.
+Given that 46% of newly-hired employees quit within the first 18 months, there is no doubt that a polished process is what you need, to hire, train and keep your best team.

 In this article, we have split the hiring process into two steps, for ease and simplicity:

-Our new hire checklists are specifically adapted to cover recruitment and employee onboarding processes.
+Our new hire checklists are specifically adapted to cover recruitment and employee onboarding processes to ensure your team sings your praises.
+So, get the choir ready.

 - What is a new hire checklist?